-Overseas Filipino Workers (OFW) perform challenging jobs in faraway counties, with hopes of giving their loved ones a better future.
+Overseas Filipino Workers (OFWs) perform challenging jobs in faraway countries, with hopes of giving their loved ones a better future.
 OFWs make up one of the biggest sectors of foreign laborers in the world.
 Statistically, there are upwards of 2 million OFWs worldwide, intrepid souls who are ready to take on any challenge for the sake of their families back home.
 They continue to have big dreams for their families, one of which is to finally purchase a house and lot that they can truly call their own.
+OFWs have lot of factors to consider in purchasing affordable homes using their hard earned money.
 Fortunately, Pag-IBIG housing loan has made this dream within reach, through their Home Development Mutual Fund (HDMF).

 Now, the question is, how can an OFW avail of a Pag-IBIG housing loan?